Luxembourg

 Grand Ducal Palace, Luxembourg

-The Grand Ducal Palace is the official residence of the country’s regent, the Grand Duke.
-This is also where the duke performs some of the duties as a monarch.
+The Grand Ducal Palace in Luxembourg is the official residence of the country’s regent, who holds the title of Grand Duke.
+It is also here that the duke performs part of the duties as monarch.

 Bock Casemates, Luxembourg

 The Adolphe Bridge is one of Luxembourg’s landmarks.
-It is beautifully situated above the river Pétrusse and it was built as the new districts developed south of the river and the old town.
+It lies beautifully above the stream Pétrusse, and it was built when the new districts developed south of the stream and the old district.
+The bridge is also called Den Nye Bro, Nei Bréck/Nouveau Pont, although it was built in 1900-1903.

 Constitution Square, Luxembourg